doomslayer107/PRODIGY_CS_03/README.md

-password strength using tkinter(GUI), gives feedback for password strength and score.
+password strength checker using tkinter(GUI), gives feedback for password strength and score.